-The Oral Board Panel is made up of four Mount Vernon officers.
-The administrative services lieutenant facilitates the Oral Board Interview.
-By asking both warm-up and scenario-based questions the panel evaluates a candidate's potential to do the job based on his/her presentation communication skills, judgment, and problem-solving ability.
+The Oral Board Panel is made up of three Mount Vernon officers and a citizen.
+The Administrative Services Lieutenant facilitates the Oral Board Interview.
+By asking both general and scenario-based questions, the panel evaluates a candidate's potential to do the job based on his/her presentation communication skills, judgment, and problem-solving ability.

-The Civil Service Commission creates an eligibility list based on the results of the written exam and oral board interview.
-The chief of police and administrative services lieutenant review the eligibility list and, based on the scores, determine the number of applicants who will be scheduled for a polygraph examination.
+The Civil Service Commission creates an eligibility list based on the results of the written and physical exam and oral board interview.
+The Chief of Police and Administrative Services Lieutenant review the eligibility list and, based on the scores, determine the number of applicants who will be scheduled for a polygraph examination.

-The polygraph examination is done at the Mount Vernon Police Department.
+The polygraph examination is scheduled with the Department's polygraph examiner.
 The use of the polygraph will determine that the candidates' character and integrity are above reproach.
 Applicants must pass the polygraph exam to continue in the hiring process.

 A thorough background investigation is conducted on each eligible candidate.
 Contacts include relatives, neighbors, references, and current and past employers.
 Credit checks, criminal history reports, school transcripts, and copies of driving records are requested.
 The background investigation is a critical part of the hiring process, and assists in determining which applicants meet the high standards required for employment with the Mount Vernon Police Department.